felladrin/js13k-2019/readme.md

 - [HTML-Inline](https://github.com/substack/html-inline) for making it so easy to make single-file games.
 - [Husky](https://github.com/typicode/husky) for the automation possible by hooking to git events.
 - [Mkdirp](https://github.com/substack/node-mkdirp) for cross-platform folder creation via CLI.
-- [Npm-Run-All](https://github.com/mysticatea/npm-run-all) for allowing parallel or sequential run of npm scripts.
+- [Npm-Run-All](https://github.com/mysticatea/npm-run-all) for allowing parallel and sequential run of npm scripts.
 - [Parcel](https://github.com/parcel-bundler/parcel) for being a dead-simple web app bundler.
 - [Prettier](https://prettier.io) for making the code prettier.
 - [Pretty-Quick](https://github.com/azz/pretty-quick) for allowing running Prettier only on staged files.